America’s drug crisis rages like never before | Free press

 Around three out of four of those deaths in the United States died from an opioid overdose.
 According to the CDC definition, this includes natural opiates such as heroin, but also synthetic substances such as oxycodone.
 In the 1990s, the now notorious company Purdue Pharma pushed onto the market with its oxycodone pain reliever, Oxycontin – it was the big bang for the current crisis.
 Purdue incorrectly rated Oxycontin as being low on addiction.

 While oxycodone falls under the Narcotics Act in Germany, doctors in the USA freely prescribe the drugs even for moderate pain.
 Patients became addicted en masse.
-If they couldn’t get oxycodone on prescription after treatment, they often got it on the black market, where over time they switched to a cheaper alternative: heroin.
+If they mightn’t get oxycodone on prescription following treatment, they often got it on the black market, where over time they switched to a cheaper alternative: heroin.
 Meanwhile, dealers often stretch heroin and other drugs with fentanyl.
 This synthetic opioid is considerably stronger than heroin, which increases the risk of a fatal overdose even further.

 Gigantic profits for the pharmaceutical industry

-In the years after the opioid pain reliever was launched, Purdue and other pharmaceutical companies, as well as unscrupulous doctors, made huge profits.
+In the years following the opioid pain reliever was launched, Purdue and other pharmaceutical companies, as well as unscrupulous doctors, made huge profits.
 Purdue has been accused of hiding the potential for addiction.
 Several companies had to answer in court – there are still a number of lawsuits pending.
 Opioids are now being prescribed much more restrictively.
 According to experts, the former practice has prepared the ground for the current drug crisis, which the USA cannot get under control.

 Newborns with withdrawal syndromes